alirezasn3/go-reverse-proxy/README.md

 go-reverse-proxy.exe
 ```

-Alternatively, you can pass the path to the config file as the first command line argument.
+Alternatively, you can pass the path to the config file directory as the first command line argument.

 ```
 go-reverse-proxy.exe C:/Users/Alireza/